Claw Prongs vs. Round Prongs: What's the Difference?

 Round Prong Pros

-You see more of the center stone with round prongs, and they won’t snag as easily.
+You see more of the center stone with round prongs, and they are not as prone to snagging as claw prongs.
 The more subtle style is appealing to some, and will have an easier time withstanding changes in trends.

 Round Prong Cons